Most, if not all of the victims on this page follow the following tropes:

-- Captain Obvious/Department of Redundancy Department: "My clinic isn't seeing nearly as many patients nowadays.
+- Captain Obvious: When he complains about his lack of patients: "My clinic isn't seeing nearly as many patients nowadays.
 Do you understand what that means!?
 It means they're not coming to my clinic!"

 - Didn't Think This Through: Bringing a gun to a spirit channeling to force a dead spirit to confess?
 Does anyone else see the glaring problem here?

-- Did Not Do the Bloody Research: He adjusts his glasses with his middle finger.
+- Did Not Do the Bloody Research: He originally adjusted his glasses with his middle finger.
 The middle finger isn't considered offensive in Japan, and the localization team didn't catch it.
 The Trilogy release corrects this.

 - Dr. Jerk: See Asshole Victim above.